-- The time-based RSUs vest in equal annual increments over a three-year period from the date of grant. - We do not pay or accrue dividend equivalents on any RSU awards, including performance-based awards. - In the event of a corporate transaction or change in control of the Company, the equity awards granted in 2017 to the named executive officers will accelerate and vest in full upon a change in control of the Company if the surviving entity does not assume or replace such outstanding awards with economically equivalent awards (as opposed to accelerating in full upon a "single-trigger" change in control).
-In addition, if the performance-based RSUs are assumed or replaced then they will be deemed earned as to 200% of the RSUs and will remain outstanding and eligible to vest on January 1, 2020, subject to the grantee's continued service.
+- For the remaining named executive officers, the PRSUs shall vest as to one third of the total number of PRSUs underlying the award on the first, second and third anniversaries of March 6, 2019 subject to the CEO and Compensation Committee's determination that pre-established individual performance goals have been met with respect to each applicable year and continued service through such vesting date.
+If a named executive officer does not meet his or her pre-established individual performance goals, the unvested PRSUs roll over and become eligible to vest on the following vesting date for the award.
+Any unearned PRSUs as of March 6, 2022 shall be forfeited automatically on such date.
+On February 12, 2020, the CEO and Compensation Committee determined that the individual performance goals had been met for all of the named executive officers, and therefore one-third of the total number of PRSUs vested on March 6, 2020. - The time-based RSUs granted to our CEO and COO vest in equal annual increments over a three-year period from the date of grant, subject to continued service through each vesting date. - We do not pay or accrue dividend equivalents on any RSU or PRSU awards. - In the event of a corporate transaction or change in control of the Company, the equity awards granted in 2019 to the named executive officers will accelerate and vest in full upon a change in control of the Company if the surviving entity does not assume or replace such outstanding awards with economically equivalent awards (as opposed to accelerating in full upon a "single-trigger" change in control).
+In addition, if the PRSUs are assumed or replaced then they will be deemed earned as to 100%, and for the CEO and COO, 200%, of the PRSUs and will remain outstanding and eligible to vest on the same vesting schedule, subject to the grantee's continued service.